II-KA/COMP.SE.140/README.md

 ## Description of the CI/CD Pipeline

-Briefly document all steps:
+The CI/CD pipeline consists of three phases: build, test, deploy.

-• Version management; use of branches etc
+### Version management; use of branches

+CI/CD pipeline is run automatically triggered by changes being pushed to "project" branch.

-• Building tools
+### Building tools

+Build-phase consists of format-checking, linting, and building (excluded for service2, which is written in python) the three services.
+For nodejs services, the used tools include prettier (format-checking), eslint (linting), and tsc (compliling TypeScript).
+For the python service, black (format-checking) and pylint (linting) are utilized.

-• Testing; tools and test cases
+### Testing; tools and test cases

-• Packing
-• Deployment
+### Packing; Deployment

-• Operating; monitoring
+### Operating; monitoring

 ## Example Runs of the CI/CD Pipeline